se-tim/CKKS-in-SageMath/README.md

 ## Overview

 The CKKS scheme enables approximate arithmetic operations on encrypted data, which is useful for privacy preserving computations for which exact results are unnecessary or impossible to achieve.
-The scheme was originally introduced by Cheon et al. in 2016 [2], with subsequent work on bootstrapping by Cheon et al. in 2018 [3] and running time improvements by Cheon et al. in 2018 [4].
-This implementation is based on SageMath.
+The scheme was originally introduced by Cheon et al. in 2016 [2], with subsequent work on bootstrapping by Cheon et al. in 2018 [3] and running time improvements for bootstrapping by Cheon et al. in 2018 [4].
+This SageMath implementation is based on these papers.

 ## Installation